One of the concepts I enjoyed exploring over my lifetime and

 -GPS including maps and voice directions

--Google maps to chart a course, check mileage or calculate travel time
+-Google maps to chart a course, check mileage or calculate

 -alarm clock